Sorry, you need to enable JavaScript to visit this website.

 In the municipality of Villach (province of Carinthia), young people aged 14 to 19 can stand as candidates for the local ‘Youth Council’ (Jugendrat), provided they live or study/train in Villach.
 They are elected by their peers, who can vote in schools and youth centers.
 Youth Council elections take place every two years.
 In 2019, almost 1000 young people from Villach elected their representatives to the Youth Council.
 The model of co-determination has been in existence since 1997.
 The Youth Council has the right to speak in the Municipal Council and is consulted in an advisory capacity on issues relevant to young people in the various committees.
 Villach was the first city in Austria to have such a body.
 A trend sports facility and festivals are among the many projects implemented.
 The Youth Council is a way of taking the concerns of our young citizens seriously and involving them in many issues, thus letting them have a say in shaping the future.

-In the local youth parliament called ‘word up!(in German) young people can make requests and demands to the district council and may become involved in their implementation. word up! exists in the districts Leopoldstadt, Alsergrund, Simmering, Brigittenau and Liesing in Vienna.
+In the local youth parliament called ‘word up!’ (in German) young people can make requests and demands to the district council and may become involved in their implementation. word up! exists in the districts Leopoldstadt, Alsergrund, Simmering, Brigittenau and Liesing in Vienna.
 This initiative is funded by the City of Vienna.
 In workshops, plenary sessions, inspections, and other events the pupils of the 7th and 8th grades develop their proposals, discuss them with the district leaders and representatives of the responsible municipal departments and implement the projects.

 Youth councils and/or youth advisory boards

-Austrian Federal Youth Council (Bundesjugendvertretung, BJV)
+Austrian National Youth Council (Bundesjugendvertretung, BJV)

 Youth councils at regional and local level

-In the Federal provinces, some youth councils exist that are to consult and advise the regional governments and the youth departments.
+In the federal provinces, some youth councils exist that are to consult and advise the regional governments and the youth departments.
 The federal states decide whether the consultation is compulsory.
 Such regional youth councils exist in the provinces Burgenland, Lower Austria, Salzburg, Styria, Upper Austria, Vienna and Vorarlberg.
 The councils consist of representatives of youth organisations.

 On a local level, youth councils exist in various cities and municipalities and districts of Vienna.